based on Reviews

 Amino acids - building blocks of life

-On the one hand, amino acids are the smallest building blocks of a protein, but on the other hand they also fulfil independent functional tasks.
-The amino acids that are used to build proteins are called "proteinogenic".
+Amino acids are, on the one hand, the smallest building blocks of a protein, but on the other hand, they also fulfill independent functional roles.
+Those amino acids that are used to build proteins are called "proteinogenic".

-A distinction is also made between essential and non-essential amino acids:
+Furthermore, a distinction is made between essential and non-essential amino acids:

-• Essential amino acids: Must be supplied through food; a deficiency cannot be compensated by the body itself
+• Essential amino acids: Must be obtained through food; a deficiency cannot be compensated for by the body itself.

-• Non-essential amino acids: Can be formed in the organism by consuming essential amino acids
+• Non-essential amino acids: Can be produced in the body using essential amino acids.

-More than 400 amino acids are known to date, 20 of which are "proteinogenic" in humans - ie they are used to build proteins.
-And 9 of the >400 amino acids are "essential", ie they must be supplied through food and cannot be produced by the body itself.
+Over 400 amino acids are known so far, of which 20 are "proteinogenic" in humans – d.h...serve to build proteins.
+And 9 of the &400 amino acids are “essential”, d.hThey must be obtained through food and cannot be produced by the body itself.

-Amino acids are fatty acid derivatives (carboxylic acid derivatives) with an amino group on the α-C atom (“α-amino carboxylic acids”)
+Amino acids are fatty acid derivatives (carboxylic acid derivatives) with an amino group at the α-C atom ("α-amino carboxylic acids")

 • According to chemical structure